 The two anti-patterns to avoid

 The “rip and replace” overnight.
 Some companies, frustrated with their MSP, want to switch vendors in two weeks.
-Don’t.
+Resist that impulse.
 The discovery + parallel-run + cutover phases each have minimum viable durations.
 Compressing them produces measurably worse outcomes.

 The “two MSPs in parallel forever” hedge.
 Some companies, nervous about switching, run both vendors for 90+ days.
 This is expensive and produces accountability ambiguity (when something breaks, both vendors blame the other).
 Pick a hard cutover date and stick to it.